microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 ## Output

-We support different output formats for filtering the defective machines including jsonl, excel, etc. The output includes all defective machines' information including index, failure category, failure details, and detailed metrics.
+We support different output formats for filtering the defective machines including json, jsonl, excel, md and html.

+The output includes all defective machines' information including index, failure category, failure details, and detailed metrics by default.

 - index: the name of defective machines.

-- Category: categories defined in the rule.
+- Category (diagnosis/category in json format): categories defined in the rule.

-- Defective Details: all violated metrics including metric data and related rule.
+- Defective Details (diagnosis/issue_details in json format): all violated metrics including metric data and related rule.

 - ${metric}: the data of the metrics defined in the rule file.
 If the rule is `variance`, the form of the data is variance in percentage; if the rule is `value`, the form of the data is raw data.

+If you specify '--output-all' in the command, the output includes all machines' information and an extra field to indicate if the machines is defective.

+- Accept (diagnosis/accept in json format): False if the machine is defective, otherwise True.